felixBenicourt/felixBenicourt/README.md

 A demonstration of how **IterCmds** interacts with scenes using commands and arguments, enhanced by the **k_mysql** package for direct database manipulation.
 ![MySQL Wrapper](https://i.imgur.com/YjGWhzU.png)

----

-Thank you for checking out my GitHub!
-Feel free to explore, collaborate, or reach out if you find something inspiring.
-Let’s create something amazing together! 🚀